-A natural high quality emerald with no treatment enhancements is among the rarest of gems owned only by gem collectors.
+A genuine high quality emerald with no treatment enhancements is among the rarest of gems owned only by gem collectors.
 For this reason, virtually all emeralds in the world today have clarity enhancements before they are put in the market.
-Due to the necessity to clean the emerald with acids and others chemical substances after the cutting process, this enhances the emerald’s appearance, but lowers its real quality.
+Due to the necessity to clean the emerald with acids and others chemical substances after the cutting process, this enhances the emerald’s appearance.

 Emeralds from all sources generally contain internal tiny fissures, imperfections considered as a part of the flaws, and emerald mining processes, such as the use of explosives and heavy machinery excavation, plus jewelry manufacturing and fashioning can cause additional fractures as well.
 The filling of such surface-reaching features to make them less visible has been practiced for centuries, but if it weren’t for these enhancements, we wouldn’t know our gemstones as we do today, but would wear them as amulets and rocks like the Incas or Colombian aborigines before Christopher Columbus’ time.

 Oil Filling Fissures in Emeralds … An Ancient Practice

 Hundreds of years ago, gemstone cutters discovered and pioneered the practice of bathing emerald gemstones in natural oils.
 This is referred to as the process of oil treatment for emeralds and was done to fill the fissures and enhance the appearance of the emerald gemstones.
 The oils seep into the natural cracks and fissures in the gemstone and ‘soften’ the appearance of these natural flaws.